Updating Sailfish OS

 Sometimes the problem has turned out to be that the Store client (on the device) and Store backend (on Jolla internet) are not in sync with each other.
 We will try to eliminate some of those conflicts here.

 We need to go to the command line, i.e. use the Terminal application.
 You get this app by enabling the Developer mode.
 Remember to set the SSH password for yourself, too.
-Even a better way would be to use the SSH connection from Putty app on PC - see this article.
+Even a better way would be to use the SSH connection from a terminal app on a PC - see this article.

 Now, open either the Terminal app or the Putty terminal.
 Issue the following commands one by one: